Shahelm/Parser/README.md

 ##The first variant
 Run in the command line:
 1. cd ROOT_PATH
-2. php bin/application.php executor:run
+2. php bin/application.php autoplicity:executor:run

 In this case, the parser tries to read brand-page-urls from a file located in the following path:
-- ROOT_PATH/configs/brand-page-urls.csv
+- ROOT_PATH/configs/autoplicity/brand-page-urls.csv

-##The second variant
-Run in the command line:
-1. cd ROOT_PATH
-2. php bin/application.php executor:run --file-path-to-brand-page-urls=/home/sasha/Загрузки/url.csv

-Where {--file-path-to-brand-page-urls} - this path to the file with brand-page-urls

-The result will be located in the following folder: ROOT_PATH/var/images/
+The result will be located in the following folder: ROOT_PATH/var/images/autoplicity/

 ----